 Roadsafe London is an information and Intelligence gathering tool.
-It is a portal for members of the public to advise us about criminal, nuisance and anti-social behaviour on the roads of London.
+It is for members of the public to advise us about criminal, nuisance and anti-social behaviour on the roads of London.
 It is staffed by experienced traffic officers.

 We want to know about people who endanger other road users by:

 - Driving under the influence of drink or drugs